wallarm/product-documentation/docs/4.6/fast/en/operations/copy-testrun.md

 5. Make sure that the “Use baselines from `<the name of the test record to reuse>`” option is checked.

-    >   #### Info:: Reusing a Test Record
+    !!! info "Reusing a Test Record"
-    >
-    >   Note that it is the test record name that is displayed in the option, not the test run name.
+        Note that it is the test record name that is displayed in the option, not the test run name.

-    >
-    >   A test record name is often omitted: for example, if [a test run is created][doc-create-testrun] without the `test_record_name` parameter specified, then the name of the test record is the same as the name of the test run.
+        A test record name is often omitted: for example, if [a test run is created][doc-create-testrun] without the `test_record_name` parameter specified, then the name of the test record is the same as the name of the test run.

-    >
-    >   The figure above shows the copy dialogue that mentions a test record where the name is not equivalent to the name of the test run wthat made use of this test record in the past (the `MY TEST RECORD` test record was used by the `DEMO TEST RUN` test run).
+        The figure above shows the copy dialogue that mentions a test record where the name is not equivalent to the name of the test run wthat made use of this test record in the past (the `MY TEST RECORD` test record was used by the `DEMO TEST RUN` test run).

 6. Execute the test run by clicking on the “Create and run” button.